The Only Licensed Safari Company in South Sudan

 WATCH THE ANIMATED MAP BELOW SHOWING THE GREATEST MIGRATION OF MAMMALS ON THE EARTH.

 Tiang antelope herd in Boma National Park, South Sudan.
 See our safaris about the Great Migration that surpasses the migrations in Tanzania.
-Join a 15 day Safari to see the Migration.
+Join a 10 day Safari to see the Migration.
+See this LINK

 Lady of the Jie tribe, using the head gear beads of the Murle Tribe. due to a migration of some Jie groups into the Murle territory.
 The beaded head gear belongs to the distinctive age set called "Titi".
 The people of South Sudan outside Juba, still wear traditional everyday dress.
 They do not dress up for tourists.
 Photo taken near Jebel in Boma National Park, South Sudan.
 Information courtsey of Kernoy Van Kadai, a Murle tribal authority from Pibor, South Sudan.